-From 1 February 2020, the Norwegian Medicines Agency initiated a pilot project where educational material would not be sent to GPs on paper.
+Educational material should not be sent to GPs on paper.
 The Norwegian Medicines Agency instead disseminates the information through notifications in the electronic patient journal (EPJ).

 Updated material is only notified through this system if the update is required by the authorities.
 It is therefore important that it is clearly stated in the submission to the Norwegian Medicines Agency whether the update is required by the authorities.
 In addition, clearly state in the email that GPs are the recipient group for the material.

 Educational materials for other groups of health personnel must be sent by post mail.